aplteam/Tatin/docs/SyntaxReference.md

 `uri` might be empty of a specific domain:

-* In case it is empty all packages of of all domains are listed
+* In case it is empty all packages of all domains are listed
 * In case it is a specific domain only packages of that domain are listed.

 The optional left argument `fullpath` defaults to 0, when just domain names and package IDs are reported.